jcabrera/AlexaJokes/tutorial1.md

     1. To double-check that your changes went through, look at the GitHub repository in your Web browser.
 If it's still open, great.
 Otherwise go to GitHub.com and sign in if needed and then click the `AlexaJokes` repository in your repository list.
     1. Once you have your repository open in the browser, click the `lambda` directory in the file listing, and you should see your five new files there.

-## Customize and run your first Lambda in AWS
+## Part 4 of 4: Customize and run your first Lambda in AWS
 1. Go to Visual Studio Code (or open it if it's not running)
 1. Open the project:
     1. Hit `Open folder...` in blue text